-The Cost of Goods Sold (COGS) is the total cost spent on manufacturing products including the labor cost that are directly related to manufacturing of the products.
+The Cost of Goods Sold (COGS) is the total cost spent on manufacturing products including the labor cost that is directly related to the manufacturing of the products.
 COGS doesn’t include shipping and distribution that are not directly related to the manufacturing of the product.

 2. Inventory turnover ratio = (Sales Made)/(Average Inventory)